-Providence St. Joseph Medical Center has attained the National Safe Sleep Hospital Certification Program’s highest designation—Gold Safe Sleep Champion—committed to eliminating sleep-related deaths.
+Providence St. Patrick Hospital has attained the National Safe Sleep Hospital Certification Program’s highest designation—Gold Safe Sleep Champion—committed to eliminating sleep-related deaths.

 Sudden infant death syndrome (SIDS) is the leading cause of death among infants between 1 month and 1 year of age.